 In August of 2017 Big Ben was silenced.
 This market the beginning of a four year project to fully repair and restore bot the clock and the clocktower.
 They also plan to install a lift which should make life much easier for those charged with keeping Big Ben in good condition ongoing.

 ⇒ Heading to London?
-Check out my posts on 13 Unusual Experiences in London, the best London Food Tours, my virtual London Travel Blog, some great Earlsfield restaurants, 14 Things to do in Notting Hill, restaurants near Clapham Junction and Victoria Station restaurants, 16 Famous Landmarks in Europe, a mad hatter afternoon tea party and a day trip to Brighton and Cotswolds tour from London options.
+Check out my posts on 13 Unusual Experiences in London, the best London Food Tours, my virtual London Travel Blog, some great Earlsfield restaurants, 14 Things to do in Notting Hill, restaurants near Clapham Junction and Victoria Station restaurants, 16 Famous Landmarks in Europe, a mad hatter afternoon tea party and a day trip to Brighton, 18 Landmarks of London from a local, 15 Places to see Sunsets in London, 9 Places to watch the Sunrise in London, 10 Bridges in London Not to Miss and Cotswolds tour from London options.

-4. Leaning Tower of Pisa
+4. Leaning Tower of Pisa, Italy

 This freestanding bell tower is not just a famous monument but possibly one of the most famous buildings in the world.
 The “lean” is nearly four degrees and is because the foundation of the building is unstable.

 The tower began to lean during its construction in the 12th century and unfortunately got worse up to its official completion in the 14th century.
 By 1990 the lean was 5.5 degrees.
 Repairs work took place during 1993 and 2001 that corrected the lean-to just under 4 degrees.

 The Leaning Tower of Pisa is not particularly tall at just over 55 metres – I remember being quite surprised at how small it was when I visited.
 The tower is located in Pisa’s Cathedral Square and also includes Pisa Cathedral and Pisa Baptistry.